aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 A. Penalty time begins when the referee blows the whistle to restart play.

-B. As soon as a player’s penalty time expires, the timekeeper must release the player from the penalty box.
+B. As soon as a player's penalty time expires, the timekeeper must release the player from the penalty box.

 i.
-When a player is released from the penalty box they are dismounted and must follow the knockout procedure to re-enter play. ii.
+When a player is released from the penalty box they are dismounted and must follow the knockout procedure to re-enter play.

+ii.
 Any player serving time in the penalty box may return to the pitch as soon as their penalty time expires.

 ### 9.4.5.
 Penalties to Substitutes and Team Staff